OchaBanana/ncsc_labs/_build/html/_sources/day_3/4b_xray/4b_xray.rst.txt

 .. note:: If X-Ray is already deployed in your labs skip Steps 1-5

 #.
-Download X-Ray from Nutanix Support Portal
+You can download X-Ray from `Support Portal <https://portal.nutanix.com/page/downloads?product=xray>`_
 #.
-Import the QCOW2 image v-disk into “Image Configurations” in AHV
+Import the QCOW2 image v-disk into “Image Configurations” in AHV using url: *nfs://10.42.194.11/workshop_staging/xray3.7.qcow2*
 #.
 Build a new VM with 8 vCPUs, 1 Core, and 8GB RAM
 #.
 Clone the new disk from to Image Service
 #.
 Add a NIC and power on VM